genomic-medicine-sweden/nallo/docs/usage.md

 !!!warning

-    Make sure chrY PAR is hard masked in the reference genome.
+    Make sure chrY PAR is hard masked (masked with the letter N) in the reference genome you are using.

 Turned off with `--skip_genome_assembly`.